-We break down how to make one of Louisiana’s most classic dishes!
-Included in this post are step-by-step images to help you learn (the easy way) how to make our crawfish étouffée recipe.
-Also known as crayfish or crawdads (also mudbugs, as Marrekus calls them), these freshwater Crustaceans are a staple delicacy in Louisiana.
+Included in this post are step-by-step instructions with images to help you learn (the easy way) how to make our crawfish etouffee recipe.
+Also known as crayfish, crawdads, or mudbugs (as Marrekus calls them), these freshwater Crustaceans are a staple delicacy in Louisiana.

-What is Crawfish Étouffée?
+What is crawfish etouffee?

-Crawfish étouffée is a classic Louisiana dish.
-It’s prepared with meaty crawfish tails smothered in a thick and flavorful gravy made from a traditional roux. Étouffée is French for “smothered”, which perfectly describes this dish.
+Crawfish etouffee is a classic Louisiana dish.
+It’s prepared with meaty crawfish tails smothered in a thick and flavorful gravy made from a traditional roux.
+Etouffee is French for “smothered”, which perfectly describes this dish.

-Étouffée is popular within both Cajun and Creole cuisine and is typically served with rice.
+This dish is popular within both Cajun and Creole cuisine and is typically served with rice.
 Some variations use crab, shrimp, or chicken as the protein.
-Likewise, depending on the variation, étouffée can be spicy or herbaceous.
+Our crawfish etouffee recipe is made with the “holy trinity”, garlic, thyme, bay leaf, tomatoes, Creole seasoning, and cayenne pepper puree.

 - Roux: Equal parts butter, oil, and flour are combined in a hot skillet to make a smooth brown roux.